Opaline budgerigar mutation: Genetics

 In birds, the cock has two X chromosomes and the hen has one X and one Y chromosome.
-So in hens whichever allele is present on the single X chromosome is fully expressed in the phenotype.
+Therefore, in hens whichever allele is present on the single X chromosome is fully expressed in the phenotype.
 Hens cannot be split for Opaline (or any other sex-linked mutation).
 In cocks, because Opaline is recessive, the Opaline allele must be present on both X chromosomes (homozygous) to be expressed in the phenotype.
 Cocks which are heterozygous for Opaline are identical to the corresponding Normal.
 Such birds are said to be split for Opaline, usually written '/opaline'.

 The table on the right shows the appearance of all possible genetic combinations involving the Opaline mutation.

 The Opaline gene is linked to other genes located on the X chromosome, i.e. to the genes of other sex-linked mutations.
 These sex-linked mutations include the Cinnamon and Slate mutations and the two allelic mutations at the ino locus—the Ino and the Sex-linked Clearbody.
 The cross-over or recombination values between Opaline and these linked genes has not been measured accurately, but results collected by C Warner and T Daniels found 41 crossovers in 113 between Cinnamon and Opaline, giving a recombination ratio of 36±6%.
 Since the ino locus is known to be very close to the cin locus, the recombination ratio between Opaline and both Ino and Sex-linked Clearbody must also be around 36%.
 The opinion has been expressed that there is a close link between Opaline and Slate.

 Cocks split for both Cinnamon and Opaline have one Cinnamon allele and one Opaline allele together with one each of the corresponding wild-type alleles.
 The linkage between the Cinnamon and Opaline genes gives rise to two types of split cinnamon-opaline cocks, both visually identical.